-11 Trends To Ditch For Spring, According To Fashion Insiders
+11 Trends To Retire This Spring, According To Fashion Pros

 It’s easy to become fatigued by the pace of fashion.
 Each season, new arrivals hit before you’re ready to accept the change in weather, cult items feel played out after one too many appearances on your Instagram feed, and certain of-the-moment silhouettes start to feel tired after a few too many wears.
 For fashion insiders, the lethargy can hit even harder since it’s part of the job to preview collections well in advance, meaning they've already seen what will hit stores months down the line.
 No doubt, the trends to ditch (and adopt) for spring have been top of mind for these industry pros for some time now.